 The inaugural issue of The PSN Post also shares a quick update on Family Works’ Social Workers in Early Childhood Education programme and profiles the partnership between PSN and School Start First Impressions (SSFI), which helps disadvantaged five-year-old children in the wider Whangārei area.

-To read the first issue of The PSN Post, click here.
+To read the first issue of The PSN Post click here or download a copy here.